 How can I record result description?

-KHKKHK Member Posts: 7 Contributor I
+KHKKHK Member Posts: 7 Learner III

 The Find threshold operator is an operator that automatically finds the appropriate threshold.